 The Ascendant marks the cusp of the 1st house in your natal chart, and every other house cusp will be calculated to follow on from that – so the Ascendant is also important in determining your attitude towards the different areas of life represented by the astrological houses.
 Think of a clock and the Ascendant is at the 9 o’clock point on the birth chart.

-The planet which rules your Ascendant sign is said to rule the whole birth chart, and this ruling planet will play a key role in the interpretation of your natal chart.
+The planet which rules your Ascendant sign or Rising sign is said to rule the whole birth chart, and this ruling planet will play a key role in the interpretation of your natal chart.
 You can look up the rulership here:

-If your Ascendant sign is: Your ruling planet is:
+If your Ascendant sign or Rising sign is: Your ruling planet is:

 What Does the Ascendant Represent in Astrology?

-The Ascendant represents how others see you – the parts of you which come into view for a relative stranger, just as the Ascendant came into view on the horizon.
+The Ascendant or Rising sign represents how others see you – the parts of you which come into view for a relative stranger, just as the Ascendant came into view on the horizon.
 It’s your image, in other words, or your physical body.

-Some astrologers call the Ascendant sign your mask, but that doesn’t mean it’s a pretence – your Ascendant is how you act in public or social situations, with people who don’t know you particularly well.
+Some astrologers call the Ascendant sign or Rising sign your mask, but that doesn’t mean it’s a pretense – your Ascendant is how you act in public or social situations, with people who don’t know you particularly well.
 We all behave slightly differently in these situations to how we behave with our closest friends and family, but it’s still the real us adopting these patterns of behavior.

 What’s the Difference Between a Sun Sign and an Ascendant Sign?